Topic-Based vs Text-Based vs Timeline Editing: Which is Right for Long-Form Video?

 Side-by-side comparison

-| Text-Based Editing | Topic-Based Editing | |
+| Timeline Editing | Text-Based Editing | Topic-Based Editing | |

-| Core question | “How do I cut this?” | “What should I keep?” |
+| Core question | "How do I compose this?" | "How do I cut this?" | "What should I keep?" |

-| Unit of operation | Words and sentences | Topics and segments |
+| Unit of operation | Clips and tracks | Words and sentences | Topics and segments |

-| Input assumption | You know what you want | You need help finding it |
+| Input assumption | You know every cut you want | You know what you want | You need help finding it |

-| Best for | Short-form, single-topic content | Long-form, multi-topic content |
+| Best for | Short-form, frame-precise edits | Short-form, single-topic content | Long-form, multi-topic content |

-| Time savings | Faster cutting | Faster decision-making |
+| Time savings | Minimal (manual work) | Faster cutting | Faster decision-making |

-| Who decides | You (manually) | You (AI presents options) |
+| Who decides | You (frame-by-frame) | You (manually) | You (AI presents options) |

-| Workflow position | During editing | Before editing |
+| Workflow position | Throughout editing | During editing | Before editing |

-| Tools | Descript, Premiere Pro, DaVinci Resolve | NexClip AI |
+| Tools | Premiere Pro, Final Cut Pro, DaVinci Resolve | Descript | NexClip AI |

 The real bottleneck isn't cutting — it's finding